textcreationpartnership/A02093/README.md

 ##Content Summary##

 #####Front#####

-Theeues falling out, true-men come by their goods: or, The belman wanted a clapper A peale of new vi
+1. To all Gentlemen,
+Marchants• Apprentises,
+and Countrie• Farmers,
+health.

 #####Body#####

+1. A Disputation betweene
+a Hee-Foyst, and a Shee-Foyst.

-1. A pleasant Tale of a Country Farmer, that tooke it in scorne to haue his Pursecut or drawne fro• him, and how a Foyst serued hi•.
+    _ A pleasant Tale of a Country Farmer, that tooke it in scorne to haue his Pursecut or drawne fro• him, and how a Foyst serued hi•.

-1. A passing pleasant Tale, how a whore
-Conny-catcht a Foyst.
+    _ A passing pleasant Tale, how a whore Conny-catcht a Foyst.

-1. The conuersion of an English Courtezan.
+    _ The conuersion of an English Courtezan.

-1. A w•tch-word to want on Maidens.
+    _ A w•tch-word to want on Maidens.

-1. A pleasan• discourse how a wise wanton by her Husbands gentle warning, became to bee a modest Matron.
+    _ A pleasan• discourse how a wise wanton by her Husbands gentle warning, became to bee a modest Matron.

 **Types of content**